royaltm/node-zmq-raft/README.md

 2. Scenario - external RAFT peer.

 In this scenario, the RAFT peers run as stand-alone processes e.g. using `bin/zmq-raft.js` on different machines.
-The RAFT peer processes form a RAFT cluster, and applications can access it remotely through a network.
+The RAFT peer isntances form a RAFT cluster, and applications can access it remotely through a network.
 The number of application instances can differ from the number of RAFT peers.
 The applications can come and go dynamically without impacting the RAFT configuration.
 The number of RAFT peers is changeable through cluster configuration change protocol.

 It is the most flexible scenario, but the state update latency may be slightly worse.

-* The RAFT peer servers are run as standalone processes and implement the [`raft.server.BroadcastStateMachine`](lib/server/broadcast_state_machine.js) state machine.
+* The RAFT peer servers run as standalone processes and implement the [`raft.server.BroadcastStateMachine`](lib/server/broadcast_state_machine.js) state machine.
 * The application utilizes the [`raft.client.ZmqRaftSubscriber`](lib/client/zmq_raft_subscriber.js) to receive both the committed log entries and update the RAFT cluster via standard Node.JS `Duplex` stream interface.